mamouzgar/distutils/README.md

 # RFastDistance

-Fast implementation of distance functions
+A collection of utilities to compute distance and energy